data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 Bryk, 2002).

 That was a lot of technical information about multi-level models; thank you for sticking with us through it!

-We wanted to include this as multi-level models are common: consider how often the data you collect involves students nested (or grouped) in classes, or classes nested in schools (or even schools nested in districts - you get the picture!).
+We wanted to include this as multi-level models
+*are* common (and, we think, could usefully be even more common!).Consider how often the data you collect involves students nested (or grouped) in classes, or classes nested in schools (or even schools nested in districts - you get the picture!).
 Educational data is complex, and so it is not surprising that multi-level models may be encountered in educational data